kirjahri/dotfiles/README.md

 # dotfiles

-My dotfiles for Arch Linux.
+The dotfiles for my Linux system(s).

+# Installation

+An install script is coming eventually (when I feel like it).